Antidote1911/arsenic/README.md

 Run Qmake and the new version was downloaded and amalgamation was generated.

-To build the program from source, the appropriate Qt version should be installed and configured.<br>
+To build the program from source, the appropriate Qt version should be installed and configured.

 On linux distributions you can run this command in the extracted source archive:
 ```bash